Towards The Mountain

 Wandering with my camera is an opportunity for me to be curious,

-Even though this is not something that should have happened, to me or to anyone, it meant that when Coronavirus happened, I had the time and focus to study trauma, somatics and find answers
+Even though this is not something that should have happened, to me or to anyone, it meant that when Coronavirus happened, I had the time and focus to study trauma and its consequences on the body.

 It’s a favourite image of mine, which was taken on a cold but sunny Autumn morning when the tide was out, revealing rock patterns I had not seen before.